steven-jp/SocialMedia/README.md

 A social media site:</br>
 </br>
 -Implements Authentication</br>
--Allows users to create posts</br>
+-Allows users to create and delete posts</br>
--Add friends and display their posts on homepage</br>
+-Follow/Unfollow friends and display their posts on homepage</br>